You’re Not Broken. You’re Just Learning Boundaries

 People-Pleasing Isn’t Harmless

-Let’s be honest: the word “doormat” stings.
-But the behavior it describes is real, and more common than people realize.
-Over-accommodation can look like:
+Let’s be honest: over-accommodation is real, and more common than people realize.
+It can look like:

 Boundaries Are Not Walls.
 They’re Doors with Locks